At St Mary Bredin Church we collect different types of information about our users for the following main reasons:

 We have established the following two principles:

 - We will respect your email privacy.
-You will only receive email from St Mary Bredin in relation to areas you have expressly signed up for.
+You will only receive email from St Mary Bredin Church in relation to areas you have expressly signed up for.

 - We will not share any individual user details (including your email address) to any third party without your consent.